KartheekLade/kartheeklade.github.io/_posts/2025-07-06-what-is-cryptography!.md

 #### TL;DR

-*  **Cryptography ≠ just hiding secrets** it’s about creating **trust** in an untrusted world.
+*  Cryptography ≠ just hiding secrets it’s about creating *trust* in an untrusted world.
-*  It's the backbone of modern digital life: from your WhatsApp messages to billion dollar blockchain transactions.
+*  It's the backbone of modern digital life from your WhatsApp messages to billion dollar blockchain transactions.
 *  *"In crypto we trust, the rest is just plaintext"*